Jethet/wiki-hh/JavaScript/localStorage.md

 ## Local storage
 Web storage is possible with localStorage: you can save key/value pairs in the browser.
 The data survives a page refresh and even a full browser restart.
-It is stored in the browser you are using and not available if you switch browsers.
+It is stored in the browser you are using and is not available if you switch browsers.
 Most browsers allow 2 megabytes of data or more.

 ### Important: local storage can only store strings
+Local storage can only store strings.
 To work around this, use JSON methods.
 To **store** objects or arrays as values in localStorage, use `JSON.stringify()` to convert them into strings.
 When creating or updating key/value pairs in localStorage, use `JSON.stringify()` with the object or array as the argument:
 ```js
 let myObj = { name: 'Skip', breed: 'Labrador' };
 localStorage.setItem(key, JSON.stringify(myObj));